ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-In particular, any file that is not `prog.c`, `Makefile`, `remarks.md`, `try.sh`, `prog.alt.c` or `try.alt.sh` will be counted as an extra file, and if `try.sh`, `prog.alt.c` or `try.alt.sh` are not in the top level directory they will also be counted as an extra file.
+In particular, any file that is not `prog.c`, `Makefile`, `remarks.md`, `try.sh`, `prog.alt.c` or `try.alt.sh` will be counted as an extra file, and if `try.sh`, `prog.alt.c` or `try.alt.sh` are not in the top level submission directory they will also be counted as an extra file.
 The `.info.json` and `.auth.json` files are not counted as extra files but are required.
 </p>

 <p class="leftbar">